Grand Duchess Maria Alexandrovna of Russia: Dowry

 The annual income from the first three provisions amounted to 175,000 roubles (approximately £26,500), exclusive of Maria's private fortune of 600,000 roubles (£90,000), although fluctuations in the rates of currency exchange rendered 175,000 roubles as being worth approximately £17,500 during the early decades of the 20th century.
-The treaty also specified that Maria was at liberty to make any contribution to the couple’s household expenses as she pleased, but that the debts and obligations of their household would not be common to them both.
+The treaty also specified that Maria was at liberty to make any contribution to the couple's household expenses as she pleased, but that the debts and obligations of their household would not be common to them both.
 If Maria outlived Alfred, she would receive an annuity of £6,000 from the British Civil List.

 If Maria predeceased Alfred leaving children, her marriage portion and private fortune would be appropriated for their benefit.
 If she predeceased him without children, Alfred would receive a lump sum of 250,000 roubles (£38,000) from the 'ordinary' marriage settlement, and would enjoy from the remaining portion of the ordinary settlement during his lifetime, after which it would revert to the Emperor of Russia.
 The “special” marriage portion would revert to the Emperor immediately if there were no children.

-Prince Alfred had previously been granted an annuity of £15,000 from the British Civil list in 1866, which was increased by £10,000 to £25,000 on the occasion of the his marriage.
+Prince Alfred had previously been granted an annuity of £15,000 from the British Civil list in 1866, which was increased by £10,000 to £25,000 on the occasion of his marriage.
 Consequently the couple's income at the time of their marriage was approximately £51,500 annually, exclusive of Maria's private 600,000-rouble fortune.